Chapter 4.04

 4.04.200 Rates.

-A. Within thirty (30) days after the grant of any franchise hereunder, a franchisee shall file with the city a complete schedule of all present rates charged to all subscribers.
+A. Within thirty days after the grant of any franchise hereunder, a franchisee shall file with the Town a complete schedule of all present rates charged to all subscribers.

 4.04.210 Cable availability.

 Cable service shall not be denied to any group of potential residential cable subscribers because of the income of the residents of the local area in which such group resides subject to density and coverage limitations.
 (Ord.
+20-617 § 2 (Exh.
+A (part)), 2020: Ord.
 315 § M14, 1996)

 4.04.220 Franchise fee.

-A franchisee shall pay to the city a quarterly franchise fee no later than forty-five (45) days following the end of such quarter, equal to a percentage of gross revenues for the preceding three months.
-Interest shall accrue if not paid by, forty-five (45) days from the end of the quarter.
-Such remittances shall be accompanied by forms furnished by the city to report reasonable detailed information as to the sources of such income.
+A franchisee shall pay to the Town a quarterly franchise fee no later than forty-five days following the end of such quarter, equal to a percentage of gross revenues for the preceding three months.
+Interest shall accrue if not paid by forty-five days from the end of the quarter.
+Such remittances shall be accompanied by forms to report reasonable detailed information as to the sources of such income.
 (Ord.
+20-617 § 2 (Exh.
+A (part)), 2020: Ord.
 315 § M15, 1996)

 4.04.230 Nondiscrimination.

-In connection with rates, charges, cable facilities, rules, regulations and in all franchisee’s services, programs or activities, and all franchisee’s hiring and employment made possible by or resulting from this franchise, there shall be no discrimination by franchisee or by franchisee’s employees, against any person because of sex, age (except minimum age and retirement provisions), race, color, creed, national origin, marital status or the presence of any disability, including sensory, mental or physical handicaps, unless based upon a bona fide occupational qualification in relationship to hiring and employment.
-This requirement is not intended to expand or conflict with other state or federal law regulating the same matters.
+In connection with rates, charges, cable facilities, rules, regulations and in all franchisee’s services, programs or activities, and all franchisee’s hiring and employment made possible by or resulting from this franchise, there shall be no discrimination by franchisee or by franchisee’s employees, against any person in accordance with the requirements of state or federal law.

 This requirement shall apply, but not be limited to, the following: employment, advertising, layoff or termination, rates of pay or other forms of compensation, and selection for training, including apprenticeship.
-Franchisee shall not violate any of the terms of Chapter 49.60 RCW, Title VII of the Civil Rights Act of 1964, the Americans With Disabilities Act, Section 504 of the Rehabilitation Act of 1973 or any other applicable federal, state or local law or regulation regarding nondiscrimination. material and repeated violations of this provision shall be grounds for termination of this franchise by the city and, in the case of the franchisee’s breach, may result in ineligibility for further city agreements; provided, that nothing in this chapter shall be deemed to prohibit the establishment of a graduated scale of charges and classified rate schedules to which any customer coming within such classification would be entitled; and provided further, that connection I and/or service charges may be waived or modified during promotional campaigns of a franchisee.
+Franchisee shall not violate any of the terms of Chapter 49.60 RCW, Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973 or any other applicable federal, state or local law or regulation regarding nondiscrimination.
+Material and repeated violations of this provision shall be grounds for termination of this franchise by the Town and, in the case of the franchisee’s breach, may result in ineligibility for further Town agreements; provided, that nothing in this chapter shall be deemed to prohibit the establishment of a graduated scale of charges and classified rate schedules to which any customer coming within such classification would be entitled; and provided further, that connection and/or service charges may be waived or modified during promotional campaigns of a franchisee.
 (Ord.
+20-617 § 2 (Exh.
+A (part)), 2020: Ord.
 315 § M16, 1996)

 4.04.250 Transfer of ownership.

-A franchise shall not be sold, transferred, leased, assigned, or disposed of in whole or in part either by sale, voluntary or involuntary merger, consolidation or otherwise, unless written approval is granted by the city council within ninety (90) days after transfer application has been submitted.
-The city council’s approval shall not be unreasonably withheld.
-Such costs associated with this review process shall be reimbursed to the city by a new prospective franchisee.
+A franchise shall not be sold, transferred, leased, assigned, or disposed of in whole or in part either by sale, voluntary or involuntary merger, consolidation or otherwise, unless written approval is granted by the Town Council within one hundred twenty days after transfer application has been submitted.
+The Town Council’s approval shall not be unreasonably withheld.
+Such costs associated with this review process shall be reimbursed to the Town by a new prospective franchisee.

-Any property of a franchisee remaining in place ninety (90) days after the termination or expiration of the franchise shall be considered permanently abandoned unless the franchisee has commenced removal within a reasonable amount of time.
-Any property of a franchisee which the franchisee intends to be abandoned in place shall be abandoned in such manner as the city shall prescribe.
-Upon permanent intentional abandonment of the property of a franchisee in place, the property shall become that of the city, and a franchisee shall submit to the city clerk an instrument in writing, to be approved by the city attorney, transferring to the city the ownership of such property.
+Any property of a franchisee remaining in place ninety days after the termination or expiration of the franchise shall be considered permanently abandoned unless the franchisee has commenced removal within a reasonable amount of time.
+Any property of a franchisee which the franchisee intends to be abandoned in place shall be abandoned in such manner as the Town shall prescribe.
+Upon permanent intentional abandonment of the property of a franchisee in place, the property shall become that of the Town, and a franchisee shall submit to the Town Clerk-Treasurer an instrument in writing, to be approved by the Town Attorney, transferring to the Town the ownership of such property.
+If franchisee abandons property without removing the property or obtaining approval for a permanent abandonment in place, the Town is authorized to remove the property at franchisee’s sole expense.
 None of the foregoing affects or limits franchisee’s rights to compensation for an involuntary abandonment of its property under state or federal law.
 (Ord.
+20-617 § 2 (Exh.
+A (part)), 2020: Ord.
 315 § M19, 1996)

 4.04.270 Revocation for cause.